ROMEO: Exploring Juliet through the Lens of Assembly Language: Extracting an Assembly Language Dataset from the Juliet Test Suite

 The Juliet test suite lends itself to vulnerability classification on a function level, which we adapt for ROMEO.
 However, individual functions cannot always be classified based on their body alone.
 In terms of the source and sink model, a function containing a bad source might call another function containing the corresponding bad sink.
 Its vulnerability status can then only be determined by analyzing the called function as well.

-To mitigate this issue, we include context information by concatenating the text representation of a given function with the text representation of all functions that are referenced by it, recursively (see \cref{lst:cwe191}).
-We exclude boilerplate and runtime functions, and remove all bad functions if the given function is a primary or secondary good function, and vice versa, to avoid label leakage.
+To mitigate this issue, we include context information by concatenating the text representation of a given function with the text representation of all functions that are referenced by it, recursively.
+We exclude boilerplate and runtime functions such as \texttt{\_\_libc\_csu\_fini} as their content is always identical.
+We further remove all bad functions if the given function is a primary or secondary good function, and vice versa, to avoid label leakage.

+The scrambling of symbols applies to the context as well. \Cref{lst:cwe191} shows an example of a function and the relevant context, where it can be seen that the argument passed to it is actually used in the context of an I/O operation.